Jackson Hole Traveler - Visitor Guide

 Fodor's Travel has named Jackson Hole Airport as the "Best Tiny Airport" in the United States.

 Situated just 10 miles north of the town of Jackson and 20 miles from the Jackson Hole Mountain Resort with nonstop flights from 12 major U.S. cities, Jackson Hole is the most accessible destination resort in the Rockies.
-The airport is serviced by American Airlines, Delta Air Lines, United Airlines, Alaska Airlines and, in summer only, Sun Country Airlines.
+American Airlines, Delta Air Lines, United Airlines, and Alaska Airlines service the airport.
 These airlines provide direct service to Denver, Salt Lake City, Dallas/Ft.
 Worth, Minneapolis, Chicago, Atlanta, San Francisco, Houston, Newark, JFK-New York, Seattle, and Los Angeles.

 The airport’s terminal is a beautiful timber and stone structure featuring huge, sun-filled windows that frame a spectacular westward view of the Tetons.
 Complete with a waiting area that includes deep-seated leather chairs with ottomans, gas-powered fireplaces and good, free Wi-Fi, it's no wonder a traveler from Nevada recently wrote the New York Times to say: "It's about the only airport where you get 'angry' when they announce your flight is leaving instead of when they announce it isn't!"